When Football Manager 2013 was released in November 2012, Jose Mourinho’s Real Madrid were the reigning champions of Spain.

 He left by mutual consent in 2013 before joining Espanyol, spending a few years bouncing around odd locations – from Rijeka to Reading – before well and truly finding his feet with Cadiz.

 The central midfielder now into his sixth season with the Andalusian club, notching 200 appearances, having helped them get promoted from the Segunda Division and established in La Liga.

 The B-Team regular made a solitary senior appearance – a nine-minute cameo in a 4-2 win over Osasuna a couple of months after FM2013’s release.

 He subsequently found his path away from the Spanish capital, first of all on loan at Steve McClaren’s Derby County in 2014-15, then Sporting Gijon, then a permanent sale to Eintracht Frankfurt.

 Mascarell notched almost a century of Bundesliga appearances in five years with Frankfurt and Schalke before returning to Spain with Elche last summer.
-He’s made 15 appearances this season, with Elche sitting rock bottom of La Liga – with no wins and just five points.
+He’s made 20 appearances this season, with Elche sitting rock bottom of La Liga – with just two wins and 13 points.